dnsimple/dnsimple-support/content/articles/domain-resolution-issues.markdown

 The `+trace` option from `dig` shows exactly how the name is delegated.

 It executes a recursive query against each of the name servers in the chain, starting from the root name servers.
-It's useful to debug delegation issues.
+It's useful for debugging delegation issues.

 ~~~
 $ dig NS example.com +trace